-The harmony for this melody line is developed in steps ( identifies a harmony anchor line).
+The harmony for this melody line is developed in steps (a)-(d) (1 identifies a harmony line).

-The steps are best understood by reference to the following picture, which shows how the details would be worked out at the keyboard to arrive at (d), which is the only record of the result needed.
-This particular harmony is worked out without reference to the melody line except to put the harmony far enough below it that there's no possible overlap (indicated by the long horizontal lines).
+The steps are best understood by reference to the following picture, which shows the (d) result.
+Notice the simplicity of the anchor sequence (white text) on the keyboard.

+This particular harmony is worked out without reference to the melody line except to put the harmony far enough below it so there's no possible overlap (indicated by the long horizontal lines).
+The steps are as follows: